-The offeror's capabilities, related experience, facilities, techniques, or unique combination of these needed to achieve the proposal's objectives will be evaluated.
-The qualifications, capabilities, and experiences of the principal investigator and key personnel are matched to the technical challenges.
-Time commitments of key personnel are appropriate for their proposed contribution to the effort.
+The offeror's capabilities, related experience, facilities, techniques, or unique combination of these which are integral for achieving the proposal's objectives will be evaluated, as well as the qualifications, capabilities, and experiences of the principal investigator and key personnel are matched to the proposal objectives.
+Time commitments of key personnel must be sufficient for their proposed responsibilities in the effort.